 BioBlitz Frequently Asked Questions

-A BioBlitz is a 24-hour inventory of all living organisms in a given area.
+A BioBlitz typically is a 24-hour inventory of all living organisms in a given area, but Save Mount Diablo extended it to two weeks following restrictions during the COVID-19 pandemic.
 The first Save Mount Diablo BioBlitz was held 2007 on Irish Canyon.
 BioBlitz events are used to bring the public and the scientific community together to establish baseline data about the biodiversity of an area.
 It’s a great opportunity for the public to explore new areas and be involved in real science data collection.
 The data collected by citizen scientists is used to study how species composition in a certain area change over time.

-Due to COVID-19, there is no specific place that we will be gathering.
-Instead, we are encouraging participants to visit sites with public access safely, during their own time and following county and state COVID-19 guidelines.
-Please check out the Burn Areas section for suggestions on places to visit.
+As a carryover from the modified events during COVID-19, there is no specific place that we will be gathering.
+Instead, we encourage participants to visit sites with public access safely, during their own time at any of the sites up and down the Diablo Range found here.

 Joining is fun and easy!
 All you have to do is download iNaturalist onto your device, make a free account, head out to the site, and start making observations.

 Anyone!
 This year, our BioBlitz is completely open to the public.
-Learn how to get started by watching the video below:
+Learn how to get started by watching the video below from our SCU Complex Fire Follower events:

 If possible, provide multiple photos of the object from different perspective.
 For example, a good tree observation can include a photo of the leaves, the bark, and the flowers.